JordanICollier/Product-Handbook/Readme.md

 ••This book is open source, how do i contribue and what are the steps••

 I treat this handbook as the "codebase" itself.
 If you find any typos, would like to contribute in any way please make a pull request on this github repository stating where you would like to make a change or add content that you find is relevant to the scope of the book.

+HISTORY:
+(merged pull request notes will go here as needed)